ArneVogel/concat/README.md

 - -max-concurrent-downloads `-max-concurrent-downloads 5` change the number of chunks that concat will attempt to download simultaneously
 - -download-path `../path/to/dir` specify where the chunks and end file should be downloaded.
 By default it is your current working directory
 - -filename `myfile` name of the final output file (without extension).
 By default it is the `vodID`
+- -audio extracts the audio from the video file into a mp3
+- -audio-only same as `-audio` however doesnt keep the video file

 ### MacOS